Steven-Jarmell/CS0010-Lab-5/README.md

 The program takes in a name and an integer and greets the user that many times.

 <<<<<<< HEAD
-## Code of Conduct

-For the code of conduct we chose to use the Contributor Covenant v2.0 We chose this CoC because it is a very well written and widely used one that covers all of the bases we were looking for.
-It allows for contribution from anybody and everybody who wants to contribute, as well as clearly outlining what is acceptable and unacceptable behavior.
-It also includes clear guidelines for reporting violations of the CoC and how enforcement of the CoC will be taken care of.
-Finally, it also has access to translations into other languages, making it that much more inclusive.
 =======
 ## How to install and run this program